nspcc-dev/neofs-node/config/testnet/README.md

 # N3 Testnet Storage node configuration

 There is a prepared configuration for NeoFS Storage Node deployment in N3 Testnet.
-The easiest way to deploy Storage Node is to use prepared docker image and run it with docker-compose.
+The easiest way to deploy a Storage Node is to use the prepared docker image and run it with docker-compose.

 ## Build image